RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 ![catalog-endpoint-test-failure]({% image_path catalog-endpoint-test-failure.png %})

-You can also run the following command via `CodeReady Workspace Terminal` to verify the test cases:
+You can also run the following command via `CodeReady Workspaces Terminal` to verify the test cases:

 ``mvn verify``